writethedocs/www/docs/conf/portland/2024/news/three-months-out.md

 ```

-# Write the Docs: Only 3 Months Away!
+# The Conference Is Only 3 Months Away!

 Our upcoming conference is right around the corner, and we are excited to reunite with everyone in Portland.
 Now is a great time to buy your tickets and plan travel arrangements.